Disney Plus Review

-- Affordable pricing.
-Disney+ has entered the market with a price range that challenges others in the industry.
-Notably, the standalone service is several dollars cheaper than the premium plan per month and per year for Netflix.
+Affordable pricing.
+Disney+ entered the market with a price range that challenges others in the industry.
+Notably, the standalone service is several dollars cheaper than the premium plan for Netflix.

-- Home to desirable content.
-Disney Plus is a new hub for the entire Disney content library, all rights reserved, and the shows and movies haven’t been available in a single location before.
-Whether you’re on Disney Canada, in the UK, New Zealand or Australia, this service also hosts movies and shows from National Geographic, Pixar and Marvel.
+Home to desirable content.
+The service is a hub for the entire Disney content library, which hasn’t been available in a single location before.
+It also hosts content from National Geographic, Pixar and Marvel.

-- Suits multiple audiences.
-The range of Walt Disney TV shows and new movies from Star Wars, Marvel and more is so broad that it will suit everyone, from young children to adults.
+Suits multiple audiences.
+The range of TV shows and movies is so broad that it will suit everyone, from young children to adults.
 Both older and newer Disney movies will appeal to kids, from The Little Mermaid to Frozen.
 Plus, adults are being reeled in with news such as a Lizzie McGuire reboot taking them back to their teenage years.

-- Platform interface.
-Since its launch, Disney Plus and its new app have been subject to a number of technical issues.
+Platform interface.
+Since its launch, the platform and app have been subject to a number of technical issues.
 When it first became available to consumers in the US, technical issues prevented many from signing up.
 A little further down the line, engineers needed to remove the ‘resume watching’ feature in order to fix it.

-- Only a few major content sells to start.
-The main selling point when Disney Plus launched was The Mandalorian, which has had people tuning in weekly for the latest episode.
+Only a few major content sells to start.
+The main selling point when the streaming service launched was The Mandalorian, which has had people tuning in weekly for the latest episode.
 Apart from this, few other new movies or shows seem to be drawing in the same level of intrigue.

 This American space Western TV series, based on Star Wars, has proven to be more popular than Netflix smash hit Stranger Things.
 It takes place five years after the events which unfolded in Return of the Jedi and tracks the adventures of a Mandalorian bounty hunter as he navigates the outskirts of the galaxy – a long way from the New Republic’s authority.